 When I posted my recipe for sweet potato hummus a few weeks ago, I suspected it would be a hit, and I was right.
 In the time since I first shared it, a ton of readers have tried, modified, and repeated the recipe.
 Hooray!
 I love when the things I like to eat are as well loved by others as they are by me.

 I have two favorite dips/spreads.
 Hummus is one.
 The other is cashew cheese, and I love it for pretty much the exact same reasons I love hummus: it’s tasty, addictive, versatile, and completely open to modification.
-Just as there are tons of hummus varieties to enjoy—red pepper, sun-dried tomato, olive, sesame, mixed veggie—so too are there hundreds of ways to enjoy cashew cheese.
+Just as there are tons of hummus varieties to enjoy—red pepper, sundried tomato, olive, sesame, mixed veggie—so too are there hundreds of ways to enjoy cashew cheese.
 I tend to like it best mixed with sundried tomato and basil—“pizza cheese,” I call it—but I’ve also mixed it with dried cherries and lemon zest, mixed herbs, and red pepper flakes.
 No matter what I do with it, it’s delicious.

 Given the success of sweet potato hummus, I wondered this week if I couldn’t enhance my basic cashew cheese the same way, and with equally stellar results.
-I whipped up a small batch of my recipe—1 cup cashews, 1 tablespoon miso, dash of salt, juice of 1 lemon, water—and then blended it with one small steamed sweet potato—about a cup’s worth of flesh.
+I whipped up a small batch of my recipe—1 cup cashews, salt, lemon, water—and then blended it with one small steamed sweet potato—about a cup’s worth.
 The result?
-About a cup and a half of this insane goodness:
+This insane goodness:

-On that note, I have a ton of flashcards to make (my first set of midterms are next week—oy!) and M’s due to arrive in a couple of hours.
-Happy Friday!
+And on that note, I have a ton of flashcards to make (my first set of midterms are next week—oy!) and M’s due to arrive in a couple of hours 🙂